fkallen/gpu-tRNA-mapper/README.md

 Alternatively, modify the Makefile to point to an existing parasail library in your system.
 In any case, make sure that libparasail.so is added to `LD_LIBRARY_PATH`

 Step 2.
-Set up gpu-tRNA-mapper:
+Build gpu-tRNA-mapper:
 ```
-make -j gpu-tRNA-mapper
+make gpu-tRNA-mapper [build-options]
 ```

+Build options:
+- **GPUARCH=targetarch** : Specify the target GPU architecture
-The build step compiles the GPU code for all GPU archictectures of GPUs detected in the system.
+    - **GPUARCH=native** (DEFAULT) :  Compile code for all GPU archictectures of GPUs detected in the machine.
 The CUDA environment variable `CUDA_VISIBLE_DEVICES` can be used to control the detected GPUs.
-If `CUDA_VISIBLE_DEVICES` is not set, it will default to all GPUs in the system.
+If `CUDA_VISIBLE_DEVICES` is not set, it will default to all GPUs in the machine.
+    - **GPUARCH=all** : Compile code for all GPU architectures supported by the current CUDA toolkit, and ensure forward compatibility for unreleased GPU architectures
+    - **GPUARCH=all-major** : Compile code for all major GPU architectures supported by the current CUDA toolkit, and ensure forward compatibility for unreleased GPU architectures
+    - **GPUARCH=sm_XY** : Compile only for the single GPU architecture with major version X and minor version Y. For example, "GPUARCH=sm_89" to target the ADA architecture
+- **GPUARCH_NUM_COMPILE_THREADS=N** : Parallelize compilation of multiple GPU architectures using N threads.
+(Default N = 1)